Who is the Data Controller?

 Do we collect any special categories of personal data?

-We do not collect any special categories of personal data, as defined by the GDPR.
+We do not collect any special categories of personal data, as defined by the Data Protection Act 2018 (incorporating GDPR).
 If you apply for a vacancy within Aldgate & Allhallows Foundation but are not successful, we will delete your personal information including any special categories in line with our retention policy.

-Special categories of data under Article 9 of the GDPR are:
+Special categories of data under the Data Protection Act 2018 (incorporating GDPR) are:

 “racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation”